Bensalem, PA Bankruptcy Lawyer

 “Pro se litigants, whether debtor or creditor, are expected to follow the rules that govern procedures in the federal courts.
 Pro se litigants should be familiar with the United States Bankruptcy Code, the Federal Rules of Bankruptcy Procedure, and the local rules of the court in which the case is filed.

-It is very important that a bankruptcy case be filed and handled correctly.
+A bankruptcy case must be filed and handled correctly.
 The rules are very technical, and a misstep may affect a debtor’s rights. […] Bankruptcy has long-term financial and legal consequences — hiring a competent attorney is strongly recommended.”

 Our bankruptcy lawyers are affordable and cost-effective.
 At Young, Marr & Associates, we are sensitive to our bankruptcy clients’ financial concerns, and we offer flexible payment plans to accommodate budgets of every size.